npransk/NickPranskePublic/README.md

 # NickPranskePublic
-Nick Pranske's public portfolio/repository intended to display any projects he has/is/wants to work on in the future.
+Nick Pranske's public portfolio/repository intended to display any projects he has completed or is working on.
 Welcome!